 Spending too much time outdoors in extremely high temperatures can sometimes result in a condition known as heat exhaustion.
-This condition is even more likely to occur if you’re engaged in strenuous activities while outdoors.
+Strenuous exercise can contribute to heat exhaustion.
 Heat exhaustion can cause uncomfortable cramping in its mildest form or result in a potentially fatal heatstroke in its most serious form.
 Use the following tips to protect yourself from heat exhaustion.

 - Take frequent breaks: When you feel yourself overheating, be sure to go into the shade or find an air-conditioned area to take a break in.
 Additionally, going swimming can provide some relief from overheating.

 - Drink plenty of water: Having plenty of cold water on hand to drink can help prevent you from overheating and awill also protect you from dehydration.
 Avoid caffeinated and alcoholic drinks, as these tend to promote dehydration.
 Focus on pure, cold water for the best level of protection.